-$\Delta spread = capital{new} \times return on \ equity{new} - capital{old} \times return \ on \ equity{old} \quad (5)$
+$\Delta spread = capital{new} \times return on \ equity{new} \times \frac{RSA \ EAD}{Current \ SA \ EAD} - capital{old} \times return \ on \ equity{old}$ (5)

-&lt;sup>26Without access to internal bank data, it would be extremely difficult to assess the impact of the revised SA as we do in this paper.
+24 Without access to some internal bank data, it would be extremely difficult to assess the impact of the revised SA as we do in this paper.
 To illustrate, even to estimate the distribution of revenue for Swiss SMEs that borrow from banks is very challenging.
 Summary survey data is available on the average, range and median revenues of such SMEs (CHF million 14, 0-1,450 and 4, respectively) from Christen et al (2013).
-But deducing the joint distribution of revenue, leverage and credit quality without private bank data appears impossible.
+But, deducing the joint distribution of revenue, leverage and credit quality without private bank data appears impossible.
 UBS is active throughout Switzerland and in all of the sectors on which we focus.
-There may be differences between its loan book distribution and that of other individual Swiss banks; but we would expect use of its data to give reasonably unbiased results when one aggregates across multiple banks as we do in our results sections.
+There may be differences between the distribution of its loan book and that of other individual Swiss banks.
+We would, however, expect use of its data to give reasonably unbiased results when one aggregates across multiple banks as we do in our results sections.

 Here the "capital level" is measured per Swiss franc of exposure.
-To estimate the return on equity, we use the Capital Asset Pricing Model (CAPM) used in this context by Kashyap, Stein and Hanson (2010) and by subsequent studies such as Miles, Yang and Marcheggiano (2012) and Junge and Kugler (2013).
+To estimate the return on equity, we use the Capital Asset Pricing Model (CAPM) employed in this context by Kashyap, Stein and Hanson (2010) and by subsequent studies such as Miles, Yang and Marcheggiano (2012) and Junge and Kugler (2013).